marafathussain/ML_book_easy/chapters/chapter1.md

 In the summer of 1956, John McCarthy, Marvin Minsky, Claude Shannon, and Nathaniel Rochester organized a workshop at Dartmouth College in Hanover, New Hampshire.
 Their proposal stated:

 > "We propose that a 2-month, 10-man study of artificial intelligence be carried out during the summer of 1956 at Dartmouth College...
-The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
+The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can, in principle, be so precisely described that a machine can be made to simulate it."

 This was the moment the term **"Artificial Intelligence"** was coined.
 McCarthy deliberately chose this name to distinguish the field from cybernetics and other related areas, and to emphasize the ambitious goal: creating truly intelligent machines.